syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Form-Fields.md

 'Loads the template document

-Dim document As New WordDocument("Text-field.docx")
+Dim document As New WordDocument("Template.docx")

 'Iterates through section